Tax Planning in San Jose, CA

 • $21,900 for head of household

 When your deductible income is more than the standard deduction, itemizing each eligible deduction may be advantageous.
-However, itemizing requires more time and documentation to verify each deduction.
-A financial planner in San Jose, CA can help determine whether taking the standard deduction or itemizing is more advantageous.
+The drawback is that itemizing can be time-consuming and requires proof of each deduction.
+A financial planner in San Jose, CA can work with you to decide whether claiming the standard or itemized deduction is more advantageous.

 • Review Your Retirement Accounts —

-Roth IRAs and Traditional IRAs both present unique tax benefits.
-A traditional IRA allows for contributions that may be deductible, with taxes deferred until you withdraw funds.
-Roth IRA contributions, in contrast, are not deductible but allow for tax-free growth on your investments.
+Roth IRAs and Traditional IRAs both provide tax advantages, though in different ways.
+Contributions to a traditional IRA may be fully or partially deductible, and taxes are only applied upon withdrawal.
+On the other hand, Roth IRAs do not offer a deduction for contributions, yet allow your money to grow tax-free.
 The best option depends on your individual financial picture and tax outlook.
 If you expect future tax rates to increase, a Roth conversion, or moving funds from a traditional IRA to a Roth IRA, might be wise to lock in tax-free growth while paying taxes upfront.

 If you have a 401(k) plan with your employer, it's possible to defer part of your salary directly into your 401(k) account.
 For 2024, you can contribute up to $23,000 to a 401(k), plus an extra $7,500 if you are over age 50.